-NOTE Under Mac OS, the available margins options depend on the paper size selected in the Page Setup dialog.
-For instance, for borderless printing you must select a paper size name that includes the words "no margins".
+- NOTE: Under Mac OS, the available margins options depend on the paper size selected in the Page Setup dialog.
+For instance, for borderless printing you must select a paper size name that includes the words "no margins". - Standard.

-- Standard.
 Your image will be printed on a page of the size you have selected, with a narrow margin between the edges of the image and the edges of the paper.
 The image should be small enough to fit between the margins. - Oversize.
 Your image will be printed on a page slightly larger than the size you have selected.
 If you cut off the margins, you will be left with a page of the size you selected, with no margins remaining between your image and the edges of the paper. - Clip Contents By Margins.
-Your image will be printed on a page of the size you have selected, with a narrow margin between the edges of the image and the edges of the paper.
-In this case, if the image is the same size as the page, the printer assumes that the extreme edges of the image are either white or unimportant, and do not need to be printed.
-This may be useful when your image already contains a border. - Borderless.
+Use this option when your image has white borders and a size equal to that of the paper you have selected.
+The printer will use the white border for its margins and you will get a page of size equal to that which is selected in the driver. - Borderless.
 Your image will be printed on a page of the size you have selected, with no margins.
 The image is slightly enlarged to ensure that no margin is left between the edges of the image and the edges of the paper.
 If you select Automatically by Printer, this enlargement is done automatically.
-If you select Manually in Application, you must select a custom page size slightly larger than the page on which you intend to print.
+If you select Manually in Application, you should ensure that the image size in your application is slightly larger than the paper size.
 See also Print with no margins on page 49.